Tamaasuka Daisuke: Retirement from sumo

-Tamaasuka retired after the September 2016 tournament, after a record of 4-3 at makushita 9.
+Tamaasuka retired after the September 2016 tournament, after a record of 4–3 at makushita 9.
 His career record was 580 wins against 569 losses, with 29 absences due to injury.
 His top division record was 54-109-17.
 Of his 111 career tournaments 51 were at sekitori level, with 12 in the makuuchi division and 39 in jūryō.
 He became an elder of the Japan Sumo Association, initially known as Araiso Oyakata.
 In April 2018 he switched to the Kumagatani name.
 He works as a coach at Kataonami stable.

+Following the September 2025 tournament Tamaasuka will take over the Ōtake stable as its new stablemaster from the retiring former jūryō Dairyū, who will reach sumo's mandatory retirement age of 65, by swapping the Kumagatani and Ōtake elder stocks.

 Fighting style

 Tamaasuka was proficient in both yotsu-sumo (grappling) and oshi-sumo (pushing and thrusting) techniques.
 He used oshi techniques at the beginning of a match to set up his preferred yotsu position, a basic sumo style.
 His favoured grip on his opponent's mawashi was hidari-yotsu, a right hand outside, left hand inside position.
 His most often used winning kimarite was yori-kiri (force out), followed by oshi-dashi (push out).